mourner/dead-simple-grid/README.md

 }
 ```

+Add a `col` class to each "cell" of your grid, and wrap each horizontal set of cells with a `row`-classed element.

-You only need `width` to set up columns; all columns are 100%-width by default, so we start from a one-column mobile layout and gradually improve it on different media query breakpoints according to available screen space (by setting widths in simple percentages).
-No other styles, classes or complex calculations required.
-As simple as that.
+**You only need width to set up columns** in CSS; they are 100%-width by default, so we start from a one-column mobile layout and then gradually improve it according to available screen space.
+We do this by setting widths in simple percentages for each media query breakpoint.
+No other styles, classes or calculations necessary.

 ### Explanation